rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 This is a kind of metadata that you construct and hand-off to LLVM.
 For the Rustc/LLVM hand-off some LLVM DI builder methods are called to construct representation of a type.

-The steps of this process are as follows -
+The steps of this process are as follows:

 1. LLVM needs changing.